FreeOpcUa/opcua-asyncio/docs/usage/common/node-nodeid.rst

-The :class:`~asyncua.ua.uatypes.NodeId` class is actually just a normal UA data-type like other objects as :class:`~asyncua.ua.uatypes.QualifiedName` or :class:`~asyncua.ua.uatypes.Variant` are.
-The asyncua package models all datatypes as :mod:`dataclasses`, for some types, like the NodeId some additional logic is implemented to make it easier to work with them.
+The :class:`~asyncua.ua.uatypes.NodeId` class is actually just a normal UA data-type like other objects as :class:`~asyncua.ua.uatypes.QualifiedName` or :class:`~asyncua.ua.uatypes.Variant` are, with some additional logic to make it easier to work with.

+..
+   The asyncua package models all datatypes as :mod:`dataclasses`.

+   The info about dataclasses is an internal detail of a package implementation, that may change in future.
+Maybe users should not know about it to avoid dependency on it.

 The Node Class